-- The unknot belongs to Q. - If L is a link with a diagram D containing a crossing c such that - (1) both smoothings of the diagram D at the crossing c, L_0 and L_1 as in Figure 1 belong to Q, and - (2) $\det(L_0), \det(L_1) \ge 1$, - (3) $\det(L) = \det(L_0) + \det(L_1)$; then L is in \mathcal{Q} and in this case we say L is quasialternating at the crossing c with quasi-alternating diagram D.
+- The unknot belongs to Q. - If L is a link with a diagram D containing a crossing c such that - (1) both smoothings of the diagram D at the crossing c, L_0 and L_1 as in Figure 1 belong to \mathcal{Q} , and - (2) $\det(L_0), \det(L_1) \ge 1$, - (3) $\det(L) = \det(L_0) + \det(L_1)$; then L is in \mathcal{Q} and in this case we say L is quasi-alternating at the crossing c with quasi-alternating diagram D.

-It is impossible to use the above definition to show that a given link is not quasi-alternating.
-As an alternative, several obstructions for a link to be quasi-alternating have been introduced through the past two decades.
+It is almost impossible to use the definition above to determine whether a given link is not quasi-alternating.
+On the other hand, several obstructions for a link to be quasi-alternating have been introduced through the past two decades.
 Many of these have been established for alternating links first, then extended to this new class of links.
 Some of these main obstructions are listed here.

-the branched double-cover of any quasi-alternating link is an L-space [16, Proposition.
+(1) the branched double-cover of any quasi-alternating link is an L-space [15, Proposition.
 3.3];